LiArAu/UKBBdata/README.md

 prepare_get_field_ids() # Get all Field and FieldID prepare_get_field_ids(c("Dementia outcomes","Asthma outcomes")) # Get all Field and FieldID within specified categories

-initiate_ukbdata() # Load all the EHR data, which takes long time and need large storage. initiate_ukbdata(c("Asthma outcomes","Fluid intelligence / reasoning")) # Load data from interested categories only, and each category will be stored as one element in the list.
+load_ukbdata() # Load all the EHR data, which takes long time and need large storage. load_ukbdata(c("Asthma outcomes","Fluid intelligence / reasoning")) # Load data from interested categories only, and each category will be stored as one element in the list.

 get_field_data(ids = c("20179","20242")) # Get the data from fields in the categories that you have loaded in the environment.
 ```